 So, understanding the linkages between past and present is absolutely basic for a good understanding of the world around us.
 That, in a nutshell, is why History matters.
 It is not just ‘useful’, it is essential.

 This ‘bigger picture’ approach underpins our thinking in the History Department, and so while students in our classrooms study specific topics geared around a particular historical skill, each of those units builds on prior learning, encourages links between old and new learning, and helps students to recognise patterns and themes which flow through time from the past to the present day.

 In KS3, your daughter can expect to study a wide range of British History ranging from the Middle Ages (such as the Norman Conquest & Peasant’s Revolt), all the way to the early 20th century.
 Examples of the topics studied include the Norman Conquest, the Peasant’s Revolt, the Suffragettes and other suffrage movements, and the experiences of British people at home and abroad during the First World War.

 Students will also study a number of wider world topics, such as Early Medieval Islamic Civilisations, the Mughal Empire, the movements for Independence in India, the Holocaust and the role of the Atom bomb in causing the Cold War.

-The second paper is comprised of a thematic study on popular protest through time, and a British history depth study the study on the reign of Elizabeth I. Paper 2 awards 50% of the overall marks.
+The second paper is comprised of a thematic study on popular protest through time, and a British history depth study on the reign of Elizabeth I. Paper 2 awards 50% of the overall marks.